-Also, in 1990, the slaughtering of his brother Vitório tore his family apart, and Jorge ended up being homeless for almost three years.
+Also, in 1990, the slaughtering of his brother Vitório tore his family apart, and Jorge became homeless for almost three years.
 The turnaround happened when Gabriel Moura invited him to participate in The flour saga (known in Portuguese as A saga da Farinha).
-He sang and acted in more than 20 shows with the Companhia de Teatro TUERJ.
-Jorge slept in the theater between 1993 and 1997 - the year where he joined the band Farofa Carioca.
+He sang and acted in over 20 shows with the Companhia de Teatro TUERJ.
+Jorge slept in the theater between 1993 and 1997, when he joined the band Farofa Carioca.
 Jorge appeared in the 2002 film City of God, and was Pelé dos Santos in The Life Aquatic with Steve Zissou, and provided much of the soundtrack.

 In 2006, he performed at the Bonnaroo music festival in Manchester, Tennessee, and the Festival Sudoeste TMN in Portugal.
-He has also performed in 2006 at the Bluesfest and the Harbourfront in Toronto, Ontario.
-Jorge's performances are known for their Samba genre and for getting the crowd moving.
+He also performed in 2006 at the Bluesfest and the Harbourfront in Toronto, Ontario.
+Jorge's performances are known for their Samba genre and for moving the crowd.
 In 2010 he performed with Thievery Corporation at the Austin City Limits.
 His album 'América Brasil' had a limited Brazilian release in 2007 under Cafuné Gravadora, distributed in the U.K. by Proper Music Distribution.